guibulator/vuetify-nuxt-issue-repro/readme.md

-# Reproduction of an issue with generated 'vuetify-icons-configuration' containing the same entry
+# Reproduction of an issue where extending a layer should override the layer config

-This issue happens if you configure the icon set within a layer

 # Setup